vivaria/edisonrul.ing/docs/source/cards/blackwing-gale-the-whirlwind.md

-# BLACKWING - GALE THE WHIRLWIND
+# Blackwing - Gale The Whirlwind

 > Ⓢ If you control a “Blackwing” monster other than “Blackwing – Gale the Whirlwind”, you can Special Summon this card from your hand.
 ① Once per turn, you can halve the ATK and DEF of 1 face-up monster your opponent controls.